jeff5/inside-jython/source/import.rst

 but also contains Java `.class` files.
 Which of the two behaviours should apply: that of ``module`` or that of ``javapackage``?

-The choice has been made and reverted several times.
+Choices in this area have been made and reverted several times as the next sections show.

 .. _import-magic-2.7.1: